 Liposuction was first developed in the late 1970s to remove undesired fat from nearly all body areas, including the face, neck, arms, chin, breast, abdomen, hips, flanks (love handles), inner and outer thighs, buttocks, and knees.
-Developed by Dr. Jeffery Kline, MD, the tumescent technique completely revolutionized the liposuction procedure.
+Developed by Dr. Jeffery Kline, the tumescent technique completely revolutionized the liposuction procedure.
 Tumescent liposuction provides local anesthesia to large volumes of subcutaneous fat and thus permits liposuction with minimal bleeding and a larger volume of fat removal.
-The use of tumescent liposuction allows surgeons to safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort, virtually no complications, and improved cosmetic results.
+The use of tumescent liposuction allows surgeons safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort, virtually no complications, and improved cosmetic results.

 What is the process during liposuction?
 How does it work?

 Liposuction is the removal of excess fat with a small, straw-like instrument called cannula that is attached to a suction machine.
 The fat layer under the skin is converted to a network of tunnels, and the cannula is manipulated within the layers to remove unwanted fatty deposits, An elastic garment is then worn for compression and healing.
-The result is to resculpt the bulging areas into more attractive contours.
+The result is to sculpt and reshape the bulging areas into more attractive contours.

 What are the main benefits of tumescent liposuction?